The Strangest Proton?: Analysis settings

-Concerning proton-proton collisions, we augment the inclusive gauge boson production measurement from the ATLAS experiment (7~TeV)~\cite{Aaboud:2016btc} with the off-peak and forward rapidity bins (not included in NNPDF3.1) for a total of $n_{\rm dat}=61$ data points.
-Furthermore, we include the $n_{\rm dat}=37$ data points corresponding to the ATLAS (7~TeV)~\cite{Aad:2014xca} and CMS (7~TeV and 13~TeV)~\cite{Chatrchyan:2013uja,Sirunyan:2018hde} $W c$ measurements; for ATLAS, we consider the charm-jet dataset, which is amenable to fixed-order calculations (instead of the $D$-meson dataset).
-Finally, we take into account the $n_{\rm dat}=32$ data points corresponding to the ATLAS $W$+jets measurement (8~TeV) differential in the transverse momentum of the $W$ boson~\cite{Aaboud:2017soa}.
-Overall, these LHC processes are sensitive to the proton strangeness in the region $10^{-3}\lsim x\lsim 0.1$.
-Our analysis contains a total of $n_{\rm dat}=4096$ data points; experimental correlations within each dataset are available for all of the new measurements considered here and are therefore included in our analysis.
+Concerning proton-proton collisions, we augment the inclusive gauge boson production measurement from the ATLAS experiment at a center-of-mass energy (c.m.e.) of 7~TeV~\cite{Aaboud:2016btc} with the off-peak and forward rapidity bins (not included in NNPDF3.1) for a total of $n_{\rm dat}=61$ data points.
+Furthermore we include the $n_{\rm dat}=37$ data points corresponding to the ATLAS (at a c.m.e. of 7~TeV)~\cite{Aad:2014xca} and CMS (at a c.m.e. of 7~TeV and 13~TeV)~\cite{Chatrchyan:2013uja,Sirunyan:2018hde} $W c$ measurements; for ATLAS, we consider the charm-jet dataset, which is amenable to fixed-order calculations (instead of the $D$-meson dataset).
+Finally we take into account the $n_{\rm dat}=32$ data points corresponding to the ATLAS $W$+jets measurement (at a c.m.e. of 8~TeV) differential in the transverse momentum of the $W$ boson~\cite{Aaboud:2017soa}.
+Overall, these LHC datasets are sensitive to the proton strangeness in the region $10^{-3}\lsim x\lsim 0.1$.
+The present analysis contains a total of $n_{\rm dat}=4096$ data points; experimental correlations within each dataset are available for all of the new measurements considered here and are therefore included in our analysis.